 Visiting the Cave and Basin Historic Site is easy.
-Located within the Banff townsite, it’s quick and accessible to get to, budget-friendly, can be experienced within one to three hours, and great for all ages.
-The Cave and Basin is open year-round so it can be visited in any season, and the best part is reservations are not required which makes it a great place to spontaneously visit.
+Located within the Banff townsite, it’s quick and accessible to get to, budget-friendly, can be experienced within one to three hours, and is great for all ages.
+The Cave and Basin is open year-round, so it can be visited in any season, and the best part is that reservations are not required, which makes it a great place to visit spontaneously.

-I enjoy hanging out at the Cave and Basin because it’s one of the easier and hassle-free places to get to in Banff.
-It doesn’t receive the volume of people as other areas of Banff so it’s a bit quieter and it’s one of the flatter areas for walking, running, and biking.
+I enjoy hanging out at the Cave and Basin because it’s one of the easiest and hassle-free places to get to in Banff.
+It doesn’t receive the volume of people as other areas of Banff, so it’s a bit quieter, and it’s one of the flatter areas for walking, running, and biking.

 Now that I’ve let my secret hangout place out of the bag, keep reading for a rundown of how to visit the Cave and Basin Historical Site to ensure you get the most out of your time and visit.